 - Campus: 850-474-2265

-Amy Crawley is a visiting professor in exercise science who teaches Physiological Development of Strength, Aging and Physical Performance, and Nutrition courses.
+Amy Crawley is an assistant professor in exercise science who teaches Physiological Development of Strength, Aging and Physical Performance, and Nutrition courses.

 She is a certified NSCA strength and conditioning coach and personal trainer, a USAW sports performance coach, a Titleist Performance Institute golf fitness instructor, and a yoga instructor.
 She has worked in private fitness and strength and conditioning settings for over 15 years specializing in resistance training programming for athletes and special populations.

 Her research areas of interest include programming for tactical athletes, body composition of athletes, golfers, and the impact of technology in strength and conditioning settings and the classroom.

 She is the primary author of the study “Physical Fitness of Police Cadets: Baseline Characteristics and Changes During a 16-week Academy” published in the Journal of Strength and Conditioning Research and recently published a study on the “Effects of a Periodized Training Program and a Traditional Military Training Program on Functional Movement and Y-Balance Tests in ROTC Cadets” in the Sports and Exercise Medicine Open Journal.